Mathematical economics

 C) To analyze strategic interactions between rational decision-makers

-D) To design economic policies
+D) To study historical economic data

 • 5.
 Which economic concept is used to measure the responsiveness of quantity demanded to a price change?

-B) Cross-price elasticity
+A) Cross-price elasticity

 • 6.
 What is the purpose of linear programming in economic analysis?